-In 2016, Smithsonian scientists set up 30 new plots that are exposed to a range of warming.
+In 2016, we set up 30 new plots that are exposed to a range of warming.
 Some plots are left at ambient temperatures, while others are heated year-round to 1.7°C, 3.4°C, and 5.1°C above ambient using a combination of infrared lamps and belowground heating cables.
 An integrated feedback control system allows the heating system to be constantly adjusted to keep each plot at exactly the right temperature.
-The experiment is set up in two areas of the wetland, to compare how different plant communities respond to warming and each treatment is repeated three times, to capture any spatial variability.
+The experiment is set up in two areas of the wetland, to compare how different plant communities respond to warming, and each treatment is repeated three times, to capture any spatial variability.
 There are also some plots with open-top chambers that are used to increase the atmospheric CO2 concentration to 750 parts per million, like in the CO2 and nitrogen experiment.
 SMARTX was the first replicated experiment in any terrestrial ecosystem that combined feedback-controlled whole-ecosystem warming with elevated CO2.

 Though brackish wetlands are not typically assumed to be large sources of methane (CH4), we have found that CH4 emissions (measured with manual chambers) are substantially higher from the warmed plots, suggesting large shifts in anaerobic metabolism.
 This discovery led to further work looking at the effect of warming and elevated CO2 on carbon mineralization, redox potential, and marsh stability, as well as how plant traits affect CH4 dynamics.